 Article By: Agnes Hina

-Twelve students and four two faculty members from the University of North Georgia (UNG) attended the Georgia Chapter of The Wildlife Society (GA TWS) annual meeting held March 2-3 in Macon, Georgia.
+Twelve students and four faculty members from the University of North Georgia (UNG) attended the Georgia Chapter of The Wildlife Society (GA TWS) annual meeting held March 2-3 in Macon, Georgia.

 The event included UNG's Jessy Patterson, a biology lecturer who serves as GA TWS board secretary.